 Norwich’s Norman Cathedral is one of the city’s iconic buildings, dominating the skyline with a 315ft spire that is second in height only to Salisbury.
-Here are 12 things to see and do in one of the Seven Wonders of Norfolk…
+Here are 12 things to see and do in one of the Wonders of Norfolk…

 1 As you approach the main gate from Tombland you’ll notice the statue of Edith Cavell, a nurse from nearby Swardeston who was shot by the Germans during the first world war for helping Allied prisoners escape from Brussels.
 She is now buried inside the cathedral precinct.

 2 The gate is named after the kneeling figure above the arch, Sir Thomas Erpingham, a local knight who led the Welsh (yes, really!) archers at Agincourt against the French.
 That’s one back in the eye for the Normans!

 3 Going through the gate you might see blue-blazered pupils of the Norwich School, which is just inside the precinct, and a statue of the school’s most famous pupil, Horatio Nelson, which is opposite on the green in the Upper Close.
 You’ll also notice the cathedral’s majestic sand-coloured Caen stone and flying buttresses.